carpentries/instructor-training/episodes/18-management.md

 Instructors have very different strengths, creating a more balanced experience overall.
 This may also be worth considering for self-organised workshops in a co-Instructor has not yet been certified.

-## Sticky Situations 1: Teaching to Diverse Skill Levels
+## Sticky Situations 1: Learners at Many Levels

-Carpentries workshops target novices, but you should still expect participants from a variety of backgrounds and technical skill levels.
+Carpentries workshops target novices, but participants from a variety of backgrounds and technical skill levels will often sign up for workshops.
 Some may be novices in one technology (e.g. git), but competent or even expert in another (e.g. R).
-As an instructor, you will need to be attentive to this range in your learners' prior skill level.
+As an Instructor, you will need to be attentive to this range in your learners' prior skill level.
-Adjusting instruction to fit a range of backgrounds can seem like an impossible challenge!
+"Meeting learners where they are" can seem like an impossible challenge under these circumstances!
 But with a solid team approach you will be surprised at how many people can come away feeling satisfied that their time was well spent.